Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity: Introduction

 \section{Introduction}

-Among the infinite number of movements that achieve a certain objective, such as reaching for a target, humans regularly choose movements that exhibit certain invariant characteristics.
-Aimed movements towards a spatially defined target exhibit a speed-accuracy trade-off described by Fitts' Law \cite{Fitts54}.
-Curved movements exhibit a relation between end-effector velocity and curvature described by the \nicefrac{2}{3} Power Law \cite{Lacquaniti83, Schaal01}.
-These phenomena have been shown to be a direct consequence of minimizing movement time, under signal-dependent and constant motor noise, in the case of simple end-effector models of the human hand \cite{HarrisWolpert98}.
-Here, we aim to demonstrate that these simple assumptions are sufficient for a full skeletal upper extremity model to reproduce these phenomena of human movement.
-Our biomechanical model of the human upper extremity uses the skeletal structure of the {\em Upper Extremity Dynamic Model} by Saul et al.~\cite{Saul2014}, including thorax, right shoulder, arm, and hand.
-The model has 7 actuated degrees of freedom (DOFs): shoulder rotation, elevation and elevation plane, elbow flexion, forearm rotation, and wrist flexion and deviation.
-While the thorax is fixed in space, the upper extremity can move freely by actuating these DOFs.
-To deal with the curse of dimensionality, following van Beers et al.~\cite{vanBeers03}, we use a simplified second-order muscle model acting at each DOF instead of individual muscles,
+In the case of simple end-effector models, both Fitts' Law and the \nicefrac{2}{3} Power Law have been shown to constitute a direct consequence of minimizing movement time, under signal-dependent and constant motor noise\cite{HarrisWolpert98, Tanaka06}.
+Here, we aim to confirm that these simple assumptions are also sufficient for a full skeletal upper extremity model to reproduce these phenomena of human movement.
+As a biomechanical model of the human upper extremity, we use the skeletal structure of the {\em Upper Extremity Dynamic Model} by Saul et al.\cite{Saul14}, including thorax, right clavicle, scapula, shoulder, arm, and hand.
+The model has seven actuated degrees of freedom (DOFs): shoulder rotation, elevation and elevation plane, elbow flexion, forearm rotation, and wrist flexion and deviation.
+While the thorax is fixed in space, the right upper extremity can move freely by actuating these DOFs.
+To deal with the curse of dimensionality and make the control problem tractable, following van Beers et al.\cite{vanBeers03}, we use a simplified second-order muscle model acting at each DOF instead of individual muscles.
+These second-order dynamics map an action vector obtained from the learned policy to the resulting activations for each DOF.
+Following van Beers et al.\cite{vanBeers03}, we assume both signal-dependent and constant motor noise in the control, with noise levels 0.103 and 0.185, respectively.
+Multiplying these activations with constant moment arm scaling factors, which represent the strength of the muscle groups at the respective DOFs, yields the torques that are applied at each DOF independently.
+Further details on the biomechanical model are provided in the \textit{Methods} section below.

-with model sampling interval $\Delta t$=2ms (controls are updated every 10ms), excitation and activation time constants $t_{e}$=30ms and $t_{a}$=40ms, respectively, and applied control $c_{n}^{(q)}$ and resulting activation $\sigma_{n}^{(q)}$ for each DOF $q\in\mathcal{Q}$ (where $\mathcal{Q}$ is the set of all DOFs), at time step $n\in\N$.
-We assume both signal-dependent and constant noise in the control, i.e.,

-where $a_{n}=(a_{n}^{(q)})_{q\in\mathcal{Q}}$ denotes the action vector obtained from the learned policy and $\eta_{n}$ and $\epsilon_{n}$ are Gaussian random variables with zero mean and standard deviations as described by van Beers et al.~\cite{vanBeers03}.
-The torques that are applied at each DOF independently are obtained from multiplying the respective activation $\sigma_{n}^{(q)}$ with a constant gear $g^{(q)}$, which represents the strength of the muscle, i.e.,

-Since the actions $a_{n}^{(q)}$ are assumed to lie within the unit interval $\left[-1,1\right]$, the gears determine the magnitude of applied torques.
-Details on the derivation of the gears are given in the \nameref{sec:methods} section below.